Enhanced Reporting Requirements (“ERR”): A Comprehensive Factsheet

 Posted on 18th August 2023

-From 1 January 2024, Revenue will require all employers to report, on a real-time basis, three categories of non-taxable employee remuneration:
+On 1 January 2024, Revenue introduced enhanced reporting requirements which require all employers to report, on a real-time basis, three categories of non-taxable employee remuneration:

 · €3.20 per day Remote Working Expense, if provided to employees;